 No article of clothing better represents America than a pair of denim jeans.

-The birth of this ubiquitous apparel took place almost 150 years ago (1873).
+The birth of this ubiquitous apparel took place about 150 years ago (1873).
 Two men received a patent on “waist overalls” reinforced with copper rivets–what we now know as blue jeans.

 One of the men was Levi Strauss (1829-1902), whose name lives on through Levi Strauss & Company.
 The other patent recipient was Jacob Davis, the tailor who actually invented the denim pant with rivets.
 So what happened to Jacob Davis and why was he largely forgotten?